claraworkman/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-1/b2bi-lab-day-1.md

     helm version
     keytool

-## Add the Entitled Registry Key
-Use the Entitled Registry Key provided
+2.18.
+Add the Entitled Registry Key using the Entitled Registry Key provided

     export ENTITLED_REGISTRY_KEY=<entitlement_key>

-## Log into OpenShift
+### Log into OpenShift
+2.19.
 Follow the OpenShift console link provided

-Select Log in with kube:admin
+2.20.
+Select "Log in with kube:admin"

+2.21.
 Use the OpenShift credentials provided

-## Log into OpenShift through the Bastion Server
+### Log into OpenShift through the Bastion Server
-In the OpenShift console click on kube:admin in the top right corner Click on copy log in command
+2.22.
+In the OpenShift console click on kube:admin in the top right corner

+2.23.
+Click on "copy log in command"

-Click on display token
+2.24.
+Click on "display token"

-Copy Log in in with this token and paste it in the Bastion CLI
+2.25.
+Copy "Log in in with this token" and paste it in the Bastion CLI

-## Installing Sterling B2Bi
+## **3. Install Sterling B2Bi**

+3.1.
 Clone the Anisble IBM Sterling repository and open the repo

     git clone https://github.com/ibm-sterling-devops/ansible-ibm-sterling.git
     cd ansible-ibm-sterling

+3.2.
 Configure Environment Variables

     export ANSIBLE_CONFIG=./ansible.cfg
     export SI_INSTANCEID=dev01
     export SI_VERSION=6.2.0.2

+3.3.
 Run the Deploy Sterling B2Bi playbook

     ansible-playbook playbooks/deploy_sb2b.yml